raphael-proust/OGL-SRD5/pages/06.classes/default.md

 At 11th level, you gain one of the following features of your choice.

 ***Volley***.
-You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon's range.
+You can use your action to make a ranged attack against any number of creatures within 3m of a point you can see within your weapon's range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

 ***Whirlwind Attack***.
-You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.
+You can use your action to make a melee attack against any number of creatures within 1.5m of you, with a separate attack roll for each target.

 ##### Superior Hunter's Defense